-Fig. 5 shows the shape and surface morphology of the glass samples before incubation in SBF solution.
-The results of soaking of the BGs in SBF clarified that an apatite-like layer was well formed on the surfaces.
+Fig. 5 shows SEM micrographs of the glass powders and give information on the shape and surface morphology of the glass samples before incubation in SBF solution.
+The results of soaking of the BGs in SBF further supported that an apatite-like layer was well formed on the surfaces.
 SEM images of the SBF-immersed BGs are shown in Fig. 6, where HCA layer formation shows a hierarchical progress with regard to apatite layer formation.
 After 8h immersion in SBF, only the beginning of the process of the apatite layer formation was seen, while in other time periods (days 3, 7 and 14) the layer has fully developed (Fig 6).
 These results are in accordance with ISO 23317 (Implants for surgery) that states the glass must be bioactive in less than 4 weeks [37].

 The results of static light scattering (SLS) analysis exhibited that mean diameter of the synthesized BG powders was 9.2 μm and 90% particle size distribution was around 23.2 μm, which is in agreement with the observations with the SEM (see Fig. 5).
+There was no significant variation with glass composition.